The Ultimate Digital Adoption Guide

 However you look at it, organizations are beginning to understand the importance of digital adoption as a solution to providing agility, consistency and resilience across their key applications.

-This guide is designed to define the space and teach you a proven digital adoption framework that you can tweak to boost any application, process or goal.
-We know this because we’ve used it to help many global businesses to reduce support tickets, rework and inefficiencies.
+This guide is designed to define the space and show you how digital adoption can boost any application, process or goal—ultimately leading to a thriving and successful digital workplace.
+We know this because we’ve helped many global businesses reduce user frustration, ‘tier 1’ support tickets, rework and inefficiencies across their technology stacks in record time.

 There’s a lot to cover, but we’ve kept this as jargon-free and straightforward as possible.
 Each of the chapters contains subsections and links to further reading, but by the end of this guide you’ll be ready to drive software success in your business.